evolvewithevan/evolvewithevan/README.md

 ## 🪐 Hi, I’m Evelyn

-- ☄️ I’m interested in making fun things!
+- ☄️ Making things fun
-- 🌌 I’m currently learning UX and Project Management
+- 🌌 Learning UX and Project Management
-- 🛸 I’m looking to collaborate on anything that has to do with sound or visuals
+- 🛸 Lets build your ideas
-- 📡 How to reach me: evolvewithevan@gmail.com
+- 📡 evolvewithevan@gmail.com
-- 🛰️ Pronouns: she
+- 🛰️ Also on Discord : `@livingsoul.`

 Made with ❤️